Thais search for missing as 15 die in pilgrim boat accident

 It runs through Ayutthaya, the ancient Thai capital whose riverside is studded with the remains of Buddhist temples.

-Thailand’s reputation as the “Land of Smiles” has suffered in recent years amid frequent deadly bus and boat accidents, crimes against foreigners and political unrest.
+Thailand’s reputation as the “Land of Smiles” has suffered in recent years amid accidents, crimes against foreigners and political unrest.

 But visitors keep coming.